-- The Mixed Technology Facility is physically or contractually incapable of withdrawing power from the grid to charge the electric storage component (i.e., it is a closed-loop facility). - The nameplate real power ratings of the components of the Mixed Technology Facility sum to greater than 100% of the Maximum Facility Output recorded in the Interconnection Service Agreement or Wholesale Market Participation Agreement of the Mixed Technology Facility. - To account for internal array losses and sizing for reactive power capability, the nameplate power rating of a collection of inverters is derated from the aggregate MVA rating of those inverters.
+- 1. The Mixed Technology Facility is physically or contractually incapable of withdrawing power from the grid to charge the electric storage component (i.e., it is a closed-loop facility). - 2.
+The nameplate real power ratings of the components of the Mixed Technology Facility sum to greater than 100% of the Maximum Facility Output recorded in the Generation Interconnection Agreement, Interconnection Service Agreement, or Wholesale Market Participation Agreement of the Mixed Technology Facility. - a.
+To account for internal array losses and sizing for reactive power capability, the nameplate power rating of a collection of inverters is derated from the aggregate MVA rating of those inverters.